-- Operations must be carried out in such a manner that no more than 20 grams of solvent per kilogram of product cleaned and dried shall be emitted as measured and reported annually.
-The 20 grams includes all organic solvents used within the installation e.g. dry cleaning solvent, water-proofing solutions and spot cleaning solvents. - 20 grams of solvent released per kilogram of product cleaned and dried for Siloxane equates to 1 litre/ 48.5 kilograms of product cleaned and dried. - 2.
-A weekly inventory of solvent usage, product cleaned and solvent waste sent for recovery or disposal shall be maintained and held on site for inspection by the regulator for at least 12 months
+- Operations shall be carried out in such a manner that no more than 20 grams of solvent per kilogram of product cleaned and dried shall be emitted as measured and reported annually.
+The 20 grams includes all organic solvents used with the installation e.g. dry cleaning solvent, water-proofing solutions and spot cleaning solutions. - 2.
+A weekly inventory of solvent usage, product cleaned and solvent waste sent for recovery or disposal shall be maintained and held on site for inspection by the regulator for at least 12 months.
+Further the operator shall retain records of solvent purchased for at least 12 months.